linkping/linkbot/README.md

 * `!help` prints usage
 * `!idea` print random idea in channel
 * `!links` tells the user the last posted links
+* `!map place` prints a peermaps url for this place
 * `!open` mark the hackerspace as opened (spaceapi will be updated) (op only)
 * `!ping` the bot pongs back in channel
 * `!time [place]` prints the time for a place